jackgris/go-rest-api-pagination-example/database/README.md

 ## Note:

-Many of this, will be done automatically, but at beginning, for testing purpose its nice have everything running.
+Many of these steps will be done automatically, but at first, for the purpose of testing, it's nice to have everything running at least manually.